DEFRA/defra-ai-sdlc/pages/feature-development/testing.md

 ### 3. Review and Improve Test Coverage

-- If there are opportunities for enhanced test coverage, prompt the IDE with precise guidance and include the output from the test coverage report.
+- If there are opportunities for better test coverage, prompt the Coding Assistant with precise guidance and include the output from the test coverage report.
 - Address improvements on a feature-by-feature or file-by-file basis.
 - Avoid asking for improvements to the entire codebase coverage in a single prompt.

 ### 4. User Review

-- It is crucial that tests are thoroughly reviewed and understood.
+- Review and understand tests thoroughly.
-- Do not allow agents to generate tests unchecked; relying solely on them is akin to marking their own homework, which offers little practical value.
+- Do not allow agents to generate tests unchecked; relying solely on them is like marking their own homework, which offers little practical value.

 ## End-to-End Testing Workflow

 The workflow for end-to-end testing is similar to that for integration testing, with the key difference being that end-to-end tests are decoupled from the underlying code.
 This decoupling enables you to prompt the model to generate tests using only the requirements and rules, without referencing the source code.

-Consequently, AI-generated end-to-end tests can be conducted either prior to code generation or independently by a dedicated QA team if desired.
+As a result, AI-generated end-to-end tests can be conducted either prior to code generation or independently by a dedicated QA team if desired.

 Refer to the [prompt-add-e2e-test](../../pages/appendix/prompt-library/testing/prompt-add-e2e-test.md) for an example.